rule

 Text 7

-Another one [said to be Râdhâ] with staring eyes relishing His lotus face could, although having the full taste, just like saints meditating on His feet, not get enough.
+Another one [said to be Rādhā] staring at Him relished His lotus face but could, despite the full taste, not get enough, just like saints cannot get enough of His feet.

-Another one [said to be Râdhâ] with eyes staring relishing His lotus face could, although having the full taste, just like saints meditating on His feet, not get enough.
+Another one [said to be Rādhā] with eyes staring relishing His lotus face could, although having the full taste, just like saints meditating on His feet, not get enough.
 (Vedabase)

 Text 8